stuta/Luajit-Tcp-Server/README.md

 Run: 'luajit KqueueTest.lua somePath'.
 Monitors changes to file or folder.

 By definition OSX and FreeBSD only (where kqueue exists).
-In Linux should be epoll and in Windows ...
-I don't know yet (comments welcome).
+In Linux should be epoll and in Windows IO Competion Ports.

-Kqueue allows an application to retrieve events from a variety of sources including ﬁle/socket descriptors, signals, AIO completions, ﬁle system changes, and changes in process state.
+Kqueue allows an application to retrieve events from a variety of sources including ﬁle/socket descriptors, signals, AIO completions, ﬁle system changes, and changes in process state. http://www.linuxsymposium.org/archives/OLS/Reprints-2004/LinuxSymposium2004_All.pdf#page=217

-http://www.linuxsymposium.org/archives/OLS/Reprints-2004/LinuxSymposium2004_All.pdf#page=217

 http://www.eecs.berkeley.edu/~sangjin/2012/12/21/epoll-vs-kqueue.html